confidential-containers/.github/CONTRIBUTING.md

 See [the agenda](https://docs.google.com/document/d/1E3GLCzNgrcigUlgWAZYlgqNTdVwiMwCRTJ0QnJhLZGA/)
 for more information.
 The community meeting usually has a packed agenda, but there is always time for a few basic questions.
+Feel free to speak up at the beginning.
+We try to remember to ask for open questions and blockers as we get started.

 ### GitHub Issue